Cigarette prices in Croatia 2026 : Full breakdown by brand and region

 Factors influencing cigarette costs

-Several elements shape what smokers pay in Croatia this year.
+Several elements shape what smokers pay in Croatia in 2026.
 Taxes dominate, comprising over 70 percent of the retail price.
 Import duties add layers for non-local production.
 Distribution chains from ports to inland stores inflate margins in remote areas.

 • Regional logistics: Coastal transport costs more than continental routes.